 Students who attend public, parochial, private and charter schools, as well teenagers from faith-based organizations, are educated on the lessons of the Holocaust and other genocides through listening to survivors testifying about their personal history.

-Over a period of fourteen weeks, by attending three HEAL clinics, students are shown historical segments surrounding the survivor’s story through film and interaction with the survivor.
+Over a period of approximately fourteen weeks, by attending three HEAL clinics, students are shown historical segments surrounding the survivor’s story through film and interaction with the survivor.
 Students learn about leadership and advocacy skills, program planning, as well as social commitment from leaders in their communities and from the facilitators of the program.

 In the time during and after the clinics take place, students develop a program of Holocaust Education Advocacy at their own schools or faith-based organizations using such media as art, poetry, videography, music, contests, educational fairs, etc.